 2. Data Cuts back on Intuition

 Some business owners and managers take great pride in their power of intuition.
-They strongly believe that they could resolve cliff-hanger situation by hand-picking a decision.
-Most of these business or managers have burned their hands occasionally, or even frequently.
+They strongly believe that they could resolve a cliff-hanger situations by hand-picking a decision.
+Most of these businesses or managers have burned their hands occasionally, or even frequently.

 In truth, data gives more information in order to make more powerful intuitions.
 This also automates your nominal decisions allowing you to spend more time on more important tasks at hand.

 This could appear to be a strong convincing argument.
 If only a few people have the skill and ability to manage data, may try to bend the rules and responsibilities, and this immediately may become a problem.
 This locks the power of data among a few lucky proficient individuals.

 But in truth is, it could be hard to manipulate responsibilities without bringing actual results.
 Even if one can show an improvement through a platform, if it doesn’t stand on a simple numerical comparison, it could become a problem.